Kazakhstan in the Junior Eurovision Song Contest 2021

-Kazakhstan took part in the Junior Eurovision Song Contest 2021.
+Kazakhstan was represented at the Junior Eurovision Song Contest 2021.
 The Kazakh entrant for the 2021 contest in Paris, France was selected through a national selection, organised by the Kazakh broadcaster Khabar Agency (KA).
 The semi-final took place online between 8 and 12 October 2021, while the final took place on 6 November 2021.

 Alinur Khamzin and Beknur Zhanibekuly were selected to represent Kazakhstan with the song "Ertegı älemı (Fairy World)".

 Background

 Prior to the 2021 contest, Kazakhstan's highest placing in the contest was in 2019 and 2020, represented by Yerzhan Maxim with the song "Armanyńnan qalma" and Karakat Bashanova with the song "Forever", respectively, both achieving second place.